bruprescott/CTDizzle/Documentation/User_Guide.md

 |Wire|MS5837|
 |SD|SparkFunDS3234RTC|

-The Qduino library is automatically made available through the previous step.
+The Qduino library was automatically added during the Setting Up the Qduino Mini step.

 ##### TSYS01 Temperature Sensor Library
 The temperature sensor requires the TSYS01 library.
 To access the library: